 By the grace of God, we triumphantly reached Daddy’s grocery store and marched straight to the candy counter.
 “I’d like a big lollipop,” I announced proudly, “and Spot wants a gooey chocolate!”

-Suddenly, a booming voice echoed through the store.
-“WHAT ARE YOU AND SPOT DOING HERE WITHOUT YOUR AUNTS?”
+Suddenly, a booming voice echoed “WHAT ARE YOU AND SPOT DOING HERE WITHOUT YOUR AUNTS?”
 Spot and I froze, hearing my father’s thunderous tone resonating throughout the store.

-Later, when Daddy’s panic subsided, I crafted a playful ditty about the incident:
+Later, when Daddy’s panic subsided,he crafted a playful ditty about the incident:

 My father was a butcher.